gradia-exchange/CI-server/README.md

         - dependencies are installed
         - tests are run
     - A response is sent back to github, indicating the notification was received.
-3. After the push notification is received and processed (i.e. tests are run), emails are sent to **involving parties**.
+3. After the push notification is received and processed (i.e. tests are run), emails are sent to Hello world
+**involving parties**.

 ### Contributing Guidelines